Bubble1296/BubbleOS/README.md

-# BubbleOS
-BubbleOS is an operating system simulator written in Python.
+BubbleOS is an operating system that is developed in Python.
+It was created by Bubble1296 as a fun project and to learn more about how to program in Python.
+It is intended to run on top of the current OS on the user's machine.
+THIS IS NOT A FINISHED PROJECT AND HAS MANY BUGS.